shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/seller-tag.md

 ---
 title : Seller Tag
-description : Microsoft's seller tag (AST) is a lightweight JavaScript SDK that runs in the header or body of a web page in a user's browser and allows publishers to conduct auctions directly from the page. ms.custom : seller-tag
+description : Learn about Microsoft's seller tag (AST), how to implement it, an API refernce, and using AST in specific conditions. ms.custom : seller-tag
 ---